-This document defines an IANA registry for BPF instructions, as follows:
+This document proposes a new IANA registry for BPF instructions, as follows:

-- Name of the registry: BPF Instruction Set - Name of the registry group: BPF Instructions - Required information for registrations: See BPF Instruction Registration Template (Section 7.2.1) - Syntax of registry entries: Each entry has the following fields: opcode, src, offset, imm, description, groups, and reference.
-See BPF Instruction Registration Template (Section 7.2.1) for more details. - Registration policy: New instructions require a new entry in the conformance group registry and the same registration policies apply. - Initial registrations: See Appendix A. Instructions other than those listed as deprecated are Permanent.
+- Name of the registry: BPF Instruction Set - Name of the registry group: BPF Instructions - Required information for registrations: See BPF Instruction Registration Template (Section 7.2.1) - Syntax of registry entries: Each entry has the following fields: opcode, src, imm, offset, description, groups, and reference.
+See BPF Instruction Registration Template (Section 7.2.1) for more details. - Registration policy: New instructions require a new entry in the conformance group registry and the same registration policies apply. - Initial registrations: See the Appendix.
+Instructions other than those listed as deprecated are Permanent.
 Any listed as deprecated are Historical.